-The Flex and Village Commercial land use categories shall provide a variety of tenant space configurations to accommodate a range of business types and sizes for new employment opportunities and through a donation will also include an educational campus to provide ongoing job training and life-long learning opportunities.
+The Flex and Village Commercial land use designation shall provide a variety of tenant space configurations to accommodate a range of business types and sizes for new employment opportunities and through a donation will also include an educational campus to provide ongoing job training and life-long learning opportunities.
 High speed fiber optic will also be provided for work from home opportunities.

-Meet the State law requirements for energy efficiencies, State law and Nipomo Community Services District (NCSD) policies and ordinances relating to water conversation, and County Building Code requirements for energy efficiencies and water savings.
+Meet the County Building Code requirements for energy efficiencies and water savings.

-All commercial development within the DRSP shall meet the minimum Building Code requirements for energy efficiencies and water savings.
+All commercial development within the DRSP shall meet the minimum County Building Code requirements for energy efficiencies and water savings.